 Most cases I get are local, right around the corner, or in my case in my backyard, the number one travel destination in the world, Walt Disney World.
 Now some are initiated from far away, a phone call or e-mail.
 One of the few cases that required me to travel started in Salina, Kansas.
 I am sure it is a fine town, but I met one of the ugliest persons I have ever met there.
-Not ugly on the outside, the old dame I am sure was fine looking for her age but let me tell you if ugly manifests on the outside as to what was in this lady’s inside Hollywood would not even hire her to scare people.
+Not ugly on the outside, the old dame I am sure was fine looking for her age.
+But if ugly manifested on the outside as to what was inside Hollywood would not even hire her to scare people.

 The client in question was a Mrs. Wendy Nelson, after noticeably short pleasantries, in which she barely offered me coffee she got down to business.
 Her granddaughter was marrying a man she did not approve of for two reasons.
 The first he came from a competitor’s family, the largest tile floor company in the tri-state area.
 I was not able to ask my question, which three states, and the second was when Mrs. Nelson showed her ugly side, the groom in question was of Asian Indian descendent.
 Mrs. Nelson used some really disgusting terms when mentioning the man’s lineage.

 Now I don’t like this type of person, they are mean and stupid.
 They are also the most terrible thing I can think of boring due to their closed mind.
-But since I had traveled so far, I did not have a return ticket together with the fact I had already spent her advance on silly things like rent, utilities and trying to catch up on my phone bill I had no choice but to accept the job from the old woman.
+But since I had traveled, without a return ticket together and I had already spent her advance on silly things like rent, utilities and trying to catch up on my phone bill I had no choice but to accept the job from the old woman.